carpentries-incubator/shell-extras/_episodes/10_awk.md

 ---
 title: AWK
+questions:
-subtitle: Manipulating and filtering complex data
+- How to manipulate and filtering complex data
 teacing: 15
 exercises: 0
 objectives: